-The OEM had opened the crisis center on Oct.
-26, days before the storm arrived, to begin planning how the township would provide for the predicted long-term power outages and problems that would cause residents.
+The days before the storm arrived, to begin planning how the township would provide for the predicted long-term power outages and problems that would cause residents.
 The center was staffed 24 hours each day for the last two weeks.

 While the township's response is over, cleaning the damage from the storm will be lingering.
 FEMA will continue to accept applications for disaster relief through Nov.
 29, and the township began picking up debris from the storm today.